ICF Safe Rooms: Protecting what matters the most.

 BuildBlock works with many home designers and architects around North America.
 Contact BuildBlock today and let us help you connect with a professional to bring your dream to life.

 ICF Safe Rooms are like any other room in your home.
 Master bathroom, bedroom, closet, pantry, media room and more.
 Building a safe room doesn’t mean building an ugly bunker.
 Using ICFs, you can finish this room however you would like and use it as a part of your home each day.
 Add an ICF safe room to existing homes or new construction today!
 Add valuable square footage to your existing home.
 For example, if you add a 6×9 Safe Room to your home and it is worth $80 a square foot, you have added $4320 worth of value.
-Depending on the size and scope of your individual project, you can almost break even in costs and enjoy your Safe Room each and every day as a new addition to your home and a safe haven in inclement weather.
-Pictured above: Construction in progress of a Safe Room/Master Bedroom Closet being added on to an existing home.
+In fact, depending on the size and scope of your individual project, you can almost break even in costs and enjoy your Safe Room each and every day as a new addition to your home and a safe haven in inclement weather.

 Tornado & Hurricane ICF Safe Rooms